nasirayyub/mixerp/docs/developer/clone-mixerp.md

     </tbody>
 </table>

-MixERP source code is updated on GitHub and Codeplex, both.
-If you are new to git, [follow this tuturial](http://git-scm.com/docs/gittutorial).
+MixERP source code is updated on GitHub.
+If you are new to git, [follow this tutorial](http://git-scm.com/docs/gittutorial).

 ##Related Topics
 * [Developer Documentation](index.md).